 What Are The Benefits Of Cat Grooming?

 Regular cat grooming has all sorts of benefits for your cat, and this list shouldn’t be considered to be complete, but here are the headlines.
+We’ve used this extensive study of feline behaviour as a reference point.

 - Loose hair is removed.
 This means a smoother, silkier coat, and makes it easier for your cat to regulate its temperature.
 Oh, and one more time so you get the point, it means less furballs!